emrgnt-cmplxty/fermi/docs/0.old/contracts/as/testing.md

 > In a new browser tab or window
 > - Open a new Token Contract Project in [Gitpod](https://gitpod.io/#https://github.com/near-examples/token-contract-as)

-When this opens in GitPod, the code will generate a unique Axion account for this project and build then deploy the template files.
+When this opens in GitPod, the code will generate a unique Fermi account for this project and build then deploy the template files.
 You can take a look at what we're starting with by viewing the launched webpage.

 > In Gitpod terminal tab
 > - `CMD + click` on `http://localhost:1234`

 This sample project has a token smart contract and also some JavaScript tests that invoke smart contract functions.
 There are two testing suites that perform these tests, AS-pect and Jest.
-  * Jest allows us to perform integration tests on Axion's testnet network.
+  * Jest allows us to perform integration tests on Fermi's testnet network.
   * AS-pect allows us to test our smart contract on a locally mocked network.

 You can try running these tests right away to see the code interacting with the blockchain.